 It is no secret that a high fiber breakfast can help your body to work smoothly throughout the day.
-But also if weight management or weight loss is your goal, then starting your day with plenty of fibrous foods can’t be praised enough.
+But also if efficient weight control is your goal, then starting your day with plenty of fibrous foods can’t be praised enough.

 One thing is evident, to ensure that we stay full for a long time after a balanced breakfast or brunch, the dietary fiber content of the meal must be high.

 As a result, the blood sugar level rises only slowly, little insulin is released and the drop in blood sugar level after digestion is mild and gentle.
 In this blog post, I’ll share 5 smart tips and recipes with you for a great start in the day.

 To better understand the importance of breakfast as a crucial source of fiber, let’s first take a look into our gut.

 Why good fiber foods are important for your digestive system

 Dietary fiber is extremely important for the microbiome, which is composed of beneficial bacteria in the intestines.
 This microbiome contains trillions of useful bacteria, that form an individual ecosystem for each human being.
 These microbes can not only break down indigestible food components but they eliminate also by-products and toxic waste from the metabolism.
 (1)